tomis9/cookbook/content/post/docker.md

 * you can easily build your own image using a Dockerfile and integreate it into your [CI/CD pipeline](https://tomis9.github.io/gitlab-ci);

-* you can develop software on your laptop and as far as you test in docker container, you can be 100% sure the code will run on a server in production.
+* you can develop software on your laptop and as long as you test it in a docker container, you can be 100% sure the code will run on a server in production.

-## 2. Installation
+## 2. Installation and a short tutorial

-You can download it from [here](https://www.docker.com/products/docker-engine#/linux) or simply download and install with `sudo apt install docker.io`.
+You can download docker from [here](https://www.docker.com/products/docker-engine#/linux) or simply download and install with `sudo apt install docker.io`.

-A pretty long, but credible tutorial is available [here](https://docker-curriculum.com/).

-By definition, it'a a

-"In simpler words, Docker is a tool that allows developers, sys-admins etc. to easily deploy their applications in a sandbox (called containers) to run on the host operating system i.e. Linux."

-Comparing to Python, it's basically a virtualenv, but for the whole OS.
-Or this is some sort of a virtual machine.

 Check if docker is properly installed:
 ```